jawaad-ahmad/dev-inf/README.md

-Running through this document will provide you with a VM OVA file and a cloud-init ISO file that you can you repeatedly to quickly generate a development VDI as often as desired from a base configuration maintained in a git repository.
+Running through this document will provide you with a VM OVA file and a cloud-init ISO file that you can you repeatedly to quickly generate a development VDI or deployment server as often as desired from a base configuration maintained in a git repository.

 References